-In the case of arranging content creation, that small step is creating a writer brief template that you can use over and over to provide exceptionally clear instructions.
+In the case of arranging content creation, that small step is creating a content brief template that you can use over and over to provide exceptionally clear instructions to writers.
 Whether you’re briefing a writer for multiple items, or for a single blog post, a good brief will save you time, minimise the amendments required, and make it almost impossible for a writer to misunderstand your requirements.

 Don’t forget, if you’d like a ready-to-use template, you can download our campaign writer brief template by clicking the image below.
 Feel free to adjust it to suit your projects!